 Payroll Analytics is the First Step to Data-Driven HR

-Although payroll is an often overlooked HR area, it’s undeniable that the process plays a pivotal role in securing employee commitment to their company.
-This importance holds true especially for millennial workers, who, according to most metrics, are more economically vulnerable than previous generations.
-Today, any employer that can walk the walk and ensure the financial well-being of its workforce is a step ahead of the pack.
+Although payroll is an often overlooked HR area, it’s undeniable that the process plays a pivotal role in securing employee commitment.
+According to most metrics, this importance holds true, especially for millennial workers, who are more economically vulnerable than previous generations.
+Today, any employer that can walk the walk and ensure the financial well-being of its workforce is aware of the importance of maintaining an HR data warehouse.
 Then, of course, there’s also the fact that payroll makes up anywhere from 50% to 70% of the average company’s overheads to consider as well.

-HR initiatives in this area can encompass everything from self-service financial management tools like the kind rolled out by Walmart to instant payment options pioneered by the likes of Uber and Lyft.
-Either way, a data architecture that can effectively consolidate and deliver payroll data is required to drive your objectives.
+HR initiatives in this area can encompass everything from self-service financial management tools like the kind rolled out by Walmart to instant payment options pioneered by Uber and Lyft.
+Either way, an HR data warehouse that can effectively consolidate and deliver payroll data is required to drive your objectives.

 In many ways, payroll is purpose-built for advanced analytics.
-The data produced is largely quantitative in nature, occurs repetitively, and is usually reliable with little room for human error.
+The data produced from an HR warehouse is largely quantitative in nature, occurs repetitively, and is usually reliable with little room for human error.
 So, suppose your enterprise has processes to leverage the data and transform it into accurate and timely business intelligence.
 In that case, you can bring enormous value to various parts of your compensation management.

 Build Payroll Analytics Around Your Company’s Use Cases